UO-CS210/pi/docs/HOWTO.md

 use as foundations for our own programs.
 We will use three of them for this project:

-- random : To select points with x and y coordinates in the range 0.0 to 1.0, we will use a pseudo-random number generator from the "random" module.
+- random: To select points with x and y coordinates in the range 0.0 to 1.0, we will use a pseudo-random number generator from the "random" module.
 We make this available with the statement `import random`.
-- doctest : We need a good way to test our code, over and over as we develop it.
+- doctest: We need a good way to test our code, over and over as we develop it.
 There are several "test frameworks" for Python.
 Each provides a way to write precise, executable tests that can be re-run as often as we like with single command, so that we are